-Dr. Clarence Busuttil Executive director or and Chairman 6 meetings Mr Jean Paul Busuttil Executive Direct 6 meetings Mr William Wait Independent, Director non-Executive 6 meetings
+Mr Jean Paul Busuttil Executive Director and Chairman 6 meetings

+Mr Jean Paul Busuttil Executive Director and Chairman 6 meetings Mr William Wait Independent, Non-Executive 6 meetings

 Principle 6: Information and Professional Development

 Due to its size the Company does not employ any employees.
 However, as part of succession planning and employee retention of the Luxury Living Group (the Company and its parent Luxury Living Technologies Limited), the Board ensures that the Luxury Living Group implements appropriate schemes to recruit, retain and motivate the employees.